-The more that she focuses on her present and her future the less time she spends obsessing about the past and all of her perceived losses.
-Because that’s what her losses are, perceived.
+The more that she focuses on her present and her future, the less time she spends obsessing about the past and all of her perceived losses.
+Because that’s how her losses are perceived.
 She has no idea how her life might have been if her husband had stayed with her.
 What she does know is how amazing her life is now.

 And that is what counts.

 This is a hard one – to take responsibility for our role in a perceived hurt.
 But it’s a very important one.